 The SLPAB adopted examination validation reports for the practice of Speech-Language Pathology in 2001, and Audiology in 2001and again in 2009.
-[Attachments]
+[Attachment: Occupational Analysis and Examination Validation Study for Audiologists 2009]

 The Hearing Aid Dispensers Bureau adopted the occupational analysis and examination validation reports for the practice of Hearing Aid Dispensing in 2001 and again in 2007.